 During the year ended June 30, 2019, the Company stopped making the option payments and wrote the property down to \$1.
 As a result, the Company incurred an impairment loss of \$1,838,123.
-The Company is allowing the Calida claims to lapse as they come due.

-Subsequent to June 30, 2021, the Company allowed all of the remaining claims to lapse.
-As a result, the Company wrote off the remaining balance related to this property, resulting in a write-down of unproven mineral right interests of \$1.
+During the year ended June 30, 2022, the Company allowed all of the remaining claims to lapse.
+In anticipation of allowing these claims to lapse, the Company wrote off the remaining balance related to this property during the year ended June 30, 2021, resulting in a write-down of unproven mineral right interests of \$1.